laravel/cashier-stripe/UPGRADE.md

 PR: https://github.com/laravel/cashier-stripe/pull/1609

 The `receipt.blade.php` view was renamed to `invoice.blade.php`.
-If you exported Cashier's views you'll need to rename this view manually in `resources/views/vendor/laravel/cashier-stripe`.
+If you exported Cashier's views you should rename this view manually.
+This view is typically located in `resources/views/vendor/laravel/cashier-stripe`.

 ### Fetch All Payment Methods

 PR: https://github.com/laravel/cashier-stripe/pull/1617

-An update was made to no longer limit the payment method calls to a single payment method type.
-Instead, by default, these payment methods will now fetch all attached methods regardless from there types.
-If you want to keep the previous behavior of fetching cards by default, make these adjustments:
+Retrieving payment methods is no longer limited to a single payment method type.
+Instead, by default, payment method related methods will now fetch all attached methods regardless of their type.
+However, to maintain the previous behavior of fetching card payment methods, you may provide the payment method type to the `hasPaymentMethod`, `paymentMethods`, and `deletePaymentMethods` methods:

 ```php
 ---$billable->hasPaymentMethod();